h580860/WiRoM2.0_oblig5/Documentation/UPDATED_SETUP.md

 Choose the correct operating system from: https://www.rabbitmq.com/download.html \
 With MacOS it is recommended to use the *Homebrew* package installer.\
-On Windows it is recommended to either use the *Chocolatey* package manager or use the installer as an administrative user.
+On Windows it is recommended to either use the *Chocolatey* package manager or use the installer as an administrative user.\
+*Note*: In some cases, e.g., when installing RabbitMQ through the *Chocolatey* package manager, Python 3.10 is installed as well.
+This creates a conflict for Webots, because it can only run on Python versions up to 3.9.
+If a higher version of Python is used, please install version 3.9 and use this instead.

 ### Command Line Interface:
 To follow along the next steps, you need to use command line interface. \